sh3ki/onion-sorting/AI_TRAINING_AND_TECH_STACK.md

 | `static/style.css` | Dashboard styling | CSS |
 | `requirements.txt` | Python dependency list for runtime | `flask`, `numpy`, `opencv-python`, `RPi.GPIO`, `adafruit-blinka`, `adafruit-circuitpython-pca9685` |

-## 8) Where Roboflow Fits in This Project Story
+## 8) Where Roboflow Fits in This Project

-In this documentation narrative:
+In this project:

 - Roboflow is the training and dataset platform.
 - Runtime still relies on contour-based measurement for accurate physical sizing.